arangodb/arangodb/Documentation/Books/Manual/Administration/MasterSlave/ReplicationApplier.md

 have its own system collections in order to start and keep operational.

 {% hint 'warning' %}
-a seperate option *includeFoxxQueues* for controlling whether Foxx queue jobs from the system collections `_jobs` and `_queues` collections should be replicated.
+There is a separate option *includeFoxxQueues* for controlling whether Foxx queue jobs from the system collections `_jobs` and `_queues` collections should be replicated.
 Documents from these collections are not replicated by default in order to avoid execution of Foxx queue jobs on the slave.